topmello/topmello.github.io/docs/data-management-plan/iteration-3.md

 **Score Calculation:**
 Each challenge type has a unique calculator function.
 Calculates progress based on the provided data and challenge grade.
 Ensures progress does not exceed 1.0.
 Updates the user's score in Redis upon completion of the challenge.

+## OpenAI's CLIP Integration for Enhanced Image-Text Alignment:

+Integrating OpenAI's CLIP model enhances the bridge between textual prompts and visual content.
+This allow the application to provide more relevant images related to user queries, improving the user experience.

+- Dynamic Image Processing: Images are categorized into groups like landmarks, restaurants, groceries, and pharmacies.
+When a textual prompt is entered, the system scans relevant image directories, ensuring specificity in results.

+- Intelligent Image Retrieval: Upon receiving a text input, the most fitting image in the database is identified and matched, optimizing search relevance.

+- Optimized Routing with Visuals: When a route is requested, it's paired with associated images by correlating user queries with specific location categories, thus providing a comprehensive visual representation.

 ## Conclusion

 In conclusion, the third iteration introduced a global feed and a challenge system to the application.
 These features facilitate social and exploratory dimensions, and the leaderboard system adds a competitive element, potentially increasing user engagement.
 Detailed data collection and application contribute to the functionality and future enhancement possibilities of the application.
 Efficient database design and a focus on data quality and integrity ensure the reliable operation of these new features, promoting a consistent and user-friendly experience.